boost-gil/gil-contributions-archive/gil_2/libs/gil/io_new/test/readme.txt

+Two things!

+1) Please read the documentation first before attempting to run the tests.

-Before running the tests please open the paths.hpp and setup the paths to the test images.
+2) Also, before running the tests please open the paths.hpp and setup the paths to the test images.